brianobr/KamboChat/README.md

 - Maintain security best practices
 - Always include medical disclaimers
 - Use explicit graph patterns for complex workflows
+- Use Key Vault for secret management in production

 ## Safety & Compliance